schlatterbeck/pymininec/README.rst

 There are some new tests that check the feedpoint impedance against known computations from the literature.
 In particular an old article by Roy Lewallen [8]_ with the same title as this section.
-Note that the "Bent Dipole" is bent horizontally (not an inverted V), all wire ends are the same height.
-I have not been able so far to reproduce the special segmentations scheme that uses only 14 segements with the same results as indicated in the article.

 The column "Python" is from pymininec, the column "Basic Yabasi" is the original Basic implementation run with my Basic interpreter Yabasi_.
 The column "Basic pcbasic" uses the pcbasic_ interpreter.

+Note that the "Bent Dipole" is bent horizontally (not an inverted V), all wire ends are the same height.
+I have not been able so far to reproduce the results of the special segmentation scheme that uses only 14 segements with the same results as indicated in the article (see then entry ``14*`` for the bent dipole).
+When trying to reproduce it exactly the imaginary part is much lower (more capacity).
+The segmentation scheme is also not very good: In mininec adjacent segment should only have a factor of 2 in length, not more.
+The segmentation special scheme has a jump of factor 5, maybe this makes it numerically instable so that we get much different results with double precision float.

+For the bent dipole I've made three more experiments: One with tapering from both ends (entry ``14t2``) and two with tapering from one end (entry ``14t1`` and ``14t1l``).
+Example ``14t1`` has no limit on segment length while entry ``14t1l`` enforces a minimum segment length of 1/200 lambda.
+In all the cases where tapering is from one end, the end with the feedpoint has the smallest segment length.
+None of these experiments comes close to the 14 segment experiment in the paper.

 Straight Dipole
 ~~~~~~~~~~~~~~~